 Long sentences that fill a page or a screen can have the negative effect of boring a reader to death and having them turn the page in the shortest time you could possibly imagine because they get confused and can’t understand what it is that you are trying to explain or say about your acumen at pruning roses.

 Keep your sentences short.
-Readers will find it much easier to understand you.
+Readers will find it much easier to understand.
 If you see a long sentence, chop it into pieces.

 Also, avoid big chunky paragraphs and watch out for run-on sentences.

 Short really is sweet, especially for online writing, so avoid long sentences and big words.

-The difference between bad writers and bad writing, and good writers and great writing is the understanding that writing is a craft.
+The difference between good and bad writing and good writers and great writing is the understanding that writing is a craft.

-It doesn’t matter is it is fiction writing, blog posts and articles, marketing materials or a school essay.
+It doesn’t matter if it is fiction writing, a short story, blog posts and articles, marketing materials, or a school essay.
 Crafting makes all the difference to a piece of writing.

-Once you have finished, then is it time to correct and have someone else proofread it carefully for you.
+Once you have finished, then is it time to correct it and have someone else proofread it for you.

 For many people, writing seems so easy.
 The truth is that it is not.

-But it can be made easier by recognising the danger signals and rectifying them.
+But it can be made easier if you can recognize the danger signals and rectify them.

-If you can create a new habit of checking for the five common writing problems I have outlined, you will be able to consistently produce a good piece of writing.
+If you can create a new habit of checking for the five common writing problems I have outlined, you will be able to produce a good piece of writing consistently.